This list focuses on healthy non-toxic prefabricated (“prefab”) homes. They must be both mold-preventative designs and

 IT House | I liked the IT House initially, because of the large amount of glass used, and elevated off the ground designs.
 The structure is metal beams.
 The panels which are not load-bearing are made of cement board 3form resin panels, and solid wood thin paneling (I don’t really know what that means).

 Finish panels are either fiberboard cement or 3Form eco-resin (for interior wet location).
 I’m still confused on how they build and what the panels look like.
 Reportedly, they have changed the system since then.
 That’s why I don’t like prototypes.
 They have not bothered to update the website.

 Their display house is a bnb.
 A friend checked out the display house and wasn’t totally satisfied with the construction.
 The website says IT House is $150/sf but a client found it to be more like $400/sf in actuality.

-The company has not updated the webpage or Instagram for a very long time.
-A reader reported that they are still very much in business and are busy and backed up.
+The company had not updated the webpage or Instagram for a very long time.
+The website is now down in 2023.

 Look at the story of Greenterra homes, a company on many green prefab lists just a couple years ago—the company went down epically.